 Lean is a flexible framework with a variety of methods for managing an organization like Kanban, Hoshin Kanri, PDCA, and others.
 They complement each other and allow you to achieve greater results both combined or applied independently.

-However, the real power of Lean is engraved in the culture that comes with the methodology.
+However, the real power of Lean thinking is engraved in the culture that comes with the methodology.

 Here are 5 reasons why your team should embrace it:

 Lean Encourages Problem-Solving

 The essence of Lean is learning by solving problems.
 Therefore inspiring your team to seek continuous improvement is vital for getting the most out of the methodology.
 There are different ways to start with continuous improvement, but the most important thing is your team members to take ownership of their work.